jasonjoh/javascript-tutorial/README.md

 ### Refreshing the access token

-> **Note**: In order for refresh to work silently, the user must check the **Keep me signed in** box.
-If they don't, the browser won't have the required cookies to include in the silent token request, and it will fail.
-In that case, the app will have to ask the user to sign in again.

 Let's tackle one more OAuth task before moving on to Outlook data: refreshing tokens.
 Per the [Azure documentation](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-protocols-implicit/#refreshing-tokens), the way to do this is with a hidden iframe request.
 Essentially we will insert an iframe into the page and have it load the Azure authentication endpoint.
 We'll add a few extra parameters to the URL to make it a silent request.

 Add the following function to `outlook-demo.js` after the `validateIdToken` function.